Sunday, September 11, 2016

 THE Capital of Arts

-Firenze or Florence is without doubt the “IT” city when it comes to the Renaissance; this city in the 15th c witnessed a real growth spurt in man’s development that left its mark in so many ways it would take a life-time to take it all in.
+Florence, or Firenze, is without doubt the “IT” city when it comes to the arts and Renaissance.
+This city, in the 15th c, witnessed a real growth spurt in human development that left its mark in so many ways, it would take a life-time to take it all in.
 We had 3 days, losing a little to travel by train (just over 2 hours from La Spezia with a change at Pisa).
 And given our very short notice arrangements, we would not have any chance of booking those not-to-be missed galleries, museums and churches.
-So a plan (yes, another) was hatched to use the City Sightseeing bus to get the city & environs “picture” and then take a couple of walking tours (with pre-booked admissions) leaving time to explore a few sites in more depth.
-Thankfully, there were some vacancies with Walks of Italy and somehow we even snagged a hotel room RIGHT in the heart of the old district.
-Beside the Duomo, no less!

-Blocks & sheets of the beautiful white (expensive) marble
+Blocks & sheets of that beautiful white

 Carrara Marble Quarries, quiet in summer holiday mode